-During the past 10 valuations, the Association has become more mature as evidenced by an increase in the ratio of members in pay status (retirees and beneficiaries) to active members and by an increase in the ratios of plan assets and liabilities to active member payroll.
+During the past 10 valuations, the Association has become more mature as evidenced by an increase in the ratio of members in pay status (retirees and beneficiaries) to active members (as shown in Section 2, Chart 8 on page 24) and by an increase in the ratios of plan assets and liabilities to active member payroll (as shown in Section 2, Chart 9 on page 25 and Chart 10 on page 26, respectively).
 We expect these trends to continue going forward.
-This is significant for understanding the volatility of both historical and future employer contribution rates because any increase in UAAL due to unfavorable investment and non-investment experience for the relatively larger group of non-active and active members would have to be amortized and funded over the payroll of the relatively smaller group of only active members.
-Put another way, as a plan grows more mature, its contribution rate becomes more sensitive to investment volatility and liability changes.
-As SCERA continues to mature with time, its risk profile will continue to evolve in this way and contributions will grow more sensitive to plan experience.
+This is significant for understanding the volatility of both historical and future employer contribution rates because any increase in UAAL due to